blackshibe/LocalTimeTracker/README.md

 # Local Time Tracker Extension

-Is a simple VS Code extension to track the time you are coding
+this is a fork with settings for the "paused/tracking" message added Is a simple VS Code extension to track the time you have spent coding

 ## Features